Tips for starting a business

-If you have decided to start a business, congratulations on taking steps to putting your future in your hands.
+If you have decided to start a business, congratulations on taking steps to put your future in your hands.
 There are a number of things to do before you start a business and of course it involves doing your homework and putting yourself out there.

 Research, research research!!!